Table of Contents

 Turnover Threshold Rechecking

-Calculate your Aggregate Annual Turnover for the year 2025.
-Passing the registration threshold, which is ₹20 lakhs for the service sector or ₹40 lakhs in the goods sector, makes it compulsory to be registered with the GST respectively in the year 2026.
+Recalculate your Aggregate Annual Turnover for the year 2025 and if it passed the registration threshold, (₹20 lakhs for the service sector or ₹40 lakhs in the goods sector), it will be mandatory for your business to be registered under GST.
 Composition scheme businesses exceeding ₹1.5 crore must shift to the regular GST regime.
 Non-registration when required invites penalties for tax evasion.

 GST 2.0 – Simplified Tax Slabs and Rate Changes